yashk-13/React-Native-Delivery-App/README.md

 ## Acknowledgments

-thanks to contributor yt/Sonny Sangha, sanity.io for the project.
+Thanks for visiting,feel free to have a chat about the application.